sheffieldhackspace/little_projects/microbit/ShowRedLeds/README.md

 - 1 x Neopixel strip (WS2812) with 5 pixels

 ### Wiring the Microbit:
-####There are three crocodile clips for this project which need to be connected to the following microbit pins
+**There are three crocodile clips for this project which need to be connected to the following Microbit pins**
 - 1 connects to ground - **GND**
 - 1 connects to pin 0 - **0**
 - 1 connects to voltage - **3V**